ankane/active_median/README.md

 gem 'active_median'
 ```

-And create a migrate to add the `median` function to the database.
+And create a migration to add the `median` function to the database.

 ```sh
 rails g migration create_median_function